HL7/fhir-specialty-rx/input/pages/message-structure.md

 <br />

-### Proactive Data Message
+### Query Response - Unsolicited Message

-The Proactive Data message transmits information from a patient's health record to a stakeholder involved in fulfillment of a specialty medication.
+The Query Response - Unsolicited message transmits information from a patient's health record to a stakeholder involved in fulfillment of a specialty medication.
 This message is not preceded by a request but instead is by a process event--typically sent when the medication is prescribed.

 It is a message Bundle with:

-- an event type equal to 'proactive-data'
+- an event type equal to 'query-response-unsolicited'
 - a Parameters resource as the focus (see below)
 - a mandatory Patient representing the patient in the sender's system
 - mandatory MedicationRequest, Practitioner, Organization resources to represent the associated specialty prescription